Dcmorris101/smash-bros/README.md

 ## Summary
 Exploratory project with React.
 Proof of concept.
 A page that has the fighters listed from the Nintendo Switch game "Super Smash Brothers Ultimate".
-Fighters are able to be clicked on and the user is directed to a page of yotuube videos relating to the latest news, info, strategies, etc for the selected character.
+Fighters are able to be clicked on and the user is directed to a page of youtube videos relating to the latest news, info, strategies, etc for the selected character.

 ## Images
 ![Fighter Finder homepage](https://github.com/Dcmorris101/smash-bros/blob/master/Smash-bros-homepage.png)